 The Our Lady of the Rocks Island is a man-made islet, boasting a Catholic church and an intriguing legend.
 Visiting the artificial island is one of the top Perast things to do.

 Over the centuries, the popularity of the ritual grew to the point where entire ships were loaded with rocks and sunk into the sea on the very spot of the discovery.
-All of the stones, rocks and sunken ships created an island.
+All of these eventually created an island.

 In 1632, the Our Lady of the Rocks Church was built on the island.
 It is centered on the exact location where the icon appeared.
-Attached to the church is a small museum – and there is also a gift shop on the island.
+Attached to the church is a small museum and there is also a gift shop.

-Fun Fact: The July 22 Fasinada Festival celebrates the legend of how the island came to be.
-A procession of barges and boats sail out to the island where people can drop their rocks and stones into the Bay of Kotor.
+Fun Fact: The July 22 Fasinada Festival celebrates this legend.
+A procession of barges and boats sail out to where people can drop their rocks and stones into the water.

 Visiting Our Lady of the Rocks Church in Perast